Should GDP Include Illegal Drug Deals?

 “Enrico Giovannini, a professor of economic statistics at the University of Rome and a former Istat president, quips that non-statisticians often suggest that measuring happiness and well-being is a tricky task.
 His response: ‘Have you ever tried to measure GDP?’”

 We should add that since GDP accounting began in the United States during the 1930s, illegal activities have been excluded.
-However, with prostitution legal in Nevada and recreational marijuana sales legitimate in Colorado and Washington, the BEA does record them in the GDP.
+However, with prostitution legal in Nevada and recreational marijuana sales legitimate in Colorado and Washington, the BEA could pick up the numbers in GDP statistical surveys.
 I do wonder though about accuracy.
 With banks avoiding the marijuana economy, the industry is primarily a cash business.